Temporally Consistent Transformers for Video Generation: Preliminaries

 \subsection{VQ-GAN}

-VQ-GAN~\citep{esser2021taming, van2017neural} is an autoencoder that learns to compress data into a set of discrete latents, consisting of an encoder $E$, decoder $G$, codebook $C$, and discriminator $D$.
-Given an image $x\in\mathbb{R}^{H\times W\times 3}$, the encoder $E$ maps $x$ to its latent representation $h\in\mathbb{R}^{H'\times W'\times D}$, which is quantized by nearest neighbors lookup in a codebook of embeddings $C = \{e_i\}^K_{i=1}$ to produce $z \in \mathbb{R}^{H'\times W' \times D}$.
-The discretized latent $z$ is fed through decoder $G$ to reconstruct $x$.
+VQ-GAN~\citep{esser2021taming, van2017neural} is an autoencoder that learns to compress data into discrete latents, consisting of an encoder $E$, decoder $G$, codebook $C$, and discriminator $D$.
+Given an image $x\in\mathbb{R}^{H\times W\times 3}$, the encoder $E$ maps $x$ to its latent representation $h\in\mathbb{R}^{H'\times W'\times D}$, which is quantized by nearest neighbors lookup in a codebook of embeddings $C = \{e_i\}^K_{i=1}$ to produce $z \in \mathbb{R}^{H'\times W' \times D}$. $z$ is fed through decoder $G$ to reconstruct $x$.
 A straight-through estimator~\citep{bengio2013estimating} is used to maintain gradient flow through the quantization step.
 The codebook optimizes the following loss:

 \eq{ \mathcal{L}_{\mathrm{VQ}} &= \norm{\operatorname{sg}(h) - e}_2^2 + \beta\norm{h - \operatorname{sg}(e)}_2^2 }